adarshchavakula/PersonalizationProject/Part II Detailed.md

 # Final Project
-_**NOTE:** high level summary will go into the readme, this is the detailed writeup of our project.
-Think of this as our academic paper and the high level summary as a one pager._

 ## Introduction
 We are designing a recommendation system that incorporates the users’ likelihood to skip a song into the final output.
 We have designed a skips parameter based on whether the user has listened to the song for more than 60 seconds.
 In other words, if the user stopped listening to the song before the 60 second timepoint, we consider the song to have been skipped.

 In our literature review of various recommendation engines that are based on the users’ listening habits, we have not encountered an approach that modeled the users’ skip preferences.
 We believe this parameter to add significant value as it helps us understand the users’ preference for a song based on an unspecified activity.
 It may be that the user has grown tired of the song and no longer wants to hear it, but it can also be the case that the user is in a different listening mood and prefers to listen to something else.
 This has been the primary motivation for incorporating skips.

 ### Approach
-***What did we want to do?
-What was our plan?***

 We chose to build a hybrid model using a neural network and SVD++.

 The neural network incorporates recency into the model, identifying how user preferences shift over the duration of their listening history.
 Additionally, the neural network identifies latent features that affect the users' decision to skip a song.